So you’ve finished your most recent race and you’re ready to make the jump from a 10K to half marathon distance. Congratulations!

 How to Avoid Injury While Training

-Nothing ruins a run like shin splints, a sprained ankle, or any other type of injury.
-In normal cases, just following these tips will keep your body safe and sound.
+Nothing ruins a run like shin splints, a sprained ankle, or any other type of overuse injury.
+In most cases, the following these tips should help keep you injury free during your 10K to half marathon journey.

 Breathing isn’t the only process that helps you maintain your body’s agility – good running form is crucial too.